chase-seibert/blog/_posts/2018-05-14-care-and-feeding-of-chase.md

 ---
-title: Care and Feeding of Chase
+title: Working with Chase
 tags: newboss
 toc: true
 header:
   overlay_image: /images/header-alameda-beach.jpg
-excerpt: "Part of my job is building working relationships, sometimes without a lot of time.
-Maybe this will help."
+excerpt: "Let's set some expectations about how we can most effectively work together, whether we're on the same team, different teams, or even if you're my boss."
 ---

-I recently came across the concept of writing a [user guide](http://firstround.com/review/the-indispensable-document-for-the-modern-manager/) for yourself.
-The idea is to bootstrap new people you're working with to give them more upfront context about yourself.

-As part of a recent job search, I had chance to be deliberate about how I communicate my personal working style.
-I thought I would write those down, along with my results in various standard personality tests.
+Part of my job is building working relationships, sometimes without a lot of time.
+Maybe this will help.

-## Background
+## About Me

 I started coding in middle school, and got into web stuff after Apple World 1996.
 I did some freelance during college at Boston University, where I majored in Computer Science.
-I went to a tiny startup called Bullhorn after graduation.
+I went to a tiny startup called [Bullhorn](https://www.bullhorn.com/) after graduation.
 It was a 10 person company that grew to 300+ by the time I left.
 I was hands on, doing everything from coding a custom email server to racking physical servers.

 At the subsequent two companies, I focused on Python back-end work.
 I also transitioned to be a full time manager.
 I've found that managing people is the way that I can have the most impact.
-Specifically, I can help create healthy relationships, excellent communication and promote high-leverage work from the team.
+Specifically, I can help promote healthy relationships, excellent communication and high-leverage work on the team.

 I love mentoring new engineers, and also first time managers.
 I geek out on culture and process initiatives like hiring, promotion process, tech talks